cmu-mars/cmu-robotics/documents/p2-cp1.md

 ### Executive Summary

 Modern software-intensive systems are typically composed of components that are likely to change their behavior over time.
 For software to continue to operate under such changes, the assumptions about parts of the system made at design time may not hold at runtime after some point.
 Therefore, mechanisms must be put in place that can dynamically learn new models of these assumptions and use them to make decisions about missions, configurations, and in general, how to adapt the software systems at runtime for more optimal performance.
 The use of power in robotics systems is one of the characteristics of cyber-physical systems that

   1. is rarely used to reason about mission completion, but is typically critical for a mission's success,
-  2. will change over time due to chemical and physical characteristics of batteries as they degrade and are replaced over time, and
+  2. its inherent characteristics (consumption behavior) will change over time due to chemical and physical characteristics of batteries as they degrade and are replaced over time, and
   3. will change as sensors/algorithms/workloads evolve over the lifetime of the system.